afs202005277/InfinityAuctions/ebd.md

 <tr> <td> <b> Index type </b> </td> <td> GIN </td> </tr>
 <tr> <td> <b> Cardinality </b> </td> <td> Medium </td> </tr>
 <tr> <td> <b> Clustering </b> </td> <td> No </td> </tr>
-<tr> <td> <b> Justification </b> </td> <td> Since our Web Application will have a search engine to find auctions, having an index for full-text search on the auctions' name and description (the name having more weight than the description) was a obvious addition to increase the performance of user searches.
+<tr> <td> <b> Justification </b> </td> <td> Since our Web Application will have a search engine to find auctions, having an index for full-text search on the auctions' name and description (the name having more weight than the description) was an obvious addition to increase the performance of user searches.
 Due to the auctions' static nature we are using the GIN index type which has better perfomance for this particular type of data.</td> </tr>
 <tr> <td colspan="2"> <b> SQL code </b> </td> </tr>
 <tr> <td colspan="2">